opencube-horizon/autodock-workflow/README.md

 kubectl create -f misc/pvclaim.yaml -n airflow
 ```

 In this example, and in the rest of this tutorial, the PersistentVolumeClaim is named `pvc-autodock`.
-Furthermore, it has the same namespace as the one under which your Apache Airflow setup is deployed, here we use `airflow`.
+Furthermore, it has the same namespace as the one under which the Apache Airflow setup is deployed, here we use `airflow`.

 ### 2. Building the Docker image
 A Dockerfile is provided, along with scripts that will be included in the image, in the the `docker` folder.